ricardoquesada/unijoysticle2/docs/user_guide.md

 - Connect the ESP32 with a micro-USB cable to your computer (or any other source).
 - Ideal for debugging: you can see the Unijoysticle console by attaching a terminal to it.
-- "Self-powered" switch should be in "OFF" (but no harm done if it is "ON").
+- [v2 only]: "Self-powered" switch can either "On" or "Off".

-### Jack Barrel-powered
+### Jack Barrel-powered [v2 only]

 ![jack_barrel_powered](https://lh3.googleusercontent.com/REa_wfIZt5KEQT8ypO6d-OmpHLg8t8BUgz5tqnp-f6_ne7JgagdjGzp9RlPIbSXzIlAokX_ewJudmwD1Ony5OYq1Epd6-DnGMWVtXEafDw9H6DIvXlT3iffDOlmXTLoYWQhbR8TrLH8=-no)

 - Connect a 5V+ / ~250mA to the Power Barrel Jack (like some Arduino boards).
 - Polarity: positive polarity (tip=+5v, sleeve=0v).
-- "Self-powered" switch should be in "OFF" (but no harm done if it is "ON").
+- [v2 only]: "Self-powered" switch can either "On" or "Off".

 [power_supply]: https://www.carlsenelectronics.net/